Ali Shariati: Epistemology

 Shariati developed the idea of the social, cultural and historical contingencies of religious knowledge in sociology.
-He believed in the earthly religion and in the social context in which the meaning of society is construed.
-He also emphasized that he understood religion historically because he was a sociologist.
+He believed in the earthly religion and the social context in which the meaning of society is construed.
+He also emphasised that he understood religion historically because he was a sociologist.
 He said he was concerned with the historical and social Tawhid, not with the truth of the Quran or of Muhammad or Ali.